1

 forms based on the eigenvectors of graph adjacency and Laplacian matrices.

-The graph convolutional neural networks relying on spectral filters by Def-
+The graph convolutional neural network relying on spectral filters by Deffer-

 Introduction 29